NBA Mock Draft Roundup: Potential Fits For Celtics After 2018 Lottery

-The ping pong balls didn’t bounce the Boston Celtics’ way Tuesday night at the 2018 NBA Draft Lottery, meaning they won’t have the No. 2 or No. 3 overall pick next month.
+The pingpong balls didn’t bounce the Boston Celtics’ way Tuesday night at the 2018 NBA Draft Lottery, meaning they won’t have the No. 2 or No. 3 overall pick next month.

 (Click here for how Boston could have landed a top-3 pick.)